emmajanedrews/base-template/_posts/2017-09-11-market-conditions-cant-get-much-better-for-homeowners.md

 {% include youtube.html %}

 When is the best time to sell your home if you’ve been thinking about selling at all in the near future?
-Right now.
-We have an epic shortage of inventory and if you’ve even considered the idea of selling your home, now is the time to do so.
+Right now we have an epic shortage of inventory, and so if you’ve even considered the idea of selling your home, now is the time to do so.

 A normal market has about six months of inventory. **Right now, our market only has 2.4 months**.
 If no other homes were put on the market, we would sell out of homes in just over 2 months.